clarissdev/data-visualization-project-2/proposal.md

 ## Project Timeline

-### Week 1:
+### Week 1 (12/04 - 14/04): Team Introduction and Brainstorming

-- Research and finalize the list of machine learning algorithms to include, emphasizing MLP, KNN, and Logistic Regression.
+Brainstorm project ideas.

+### Week 2 (15/04 - 21/04): Proposal Development and Repository Setup
+- Develop a detailed project proposal outlining the goals, key features, and the technologies to be used.
-- Set up the project structure and environment, incorporating frontend frameworks and libraries for visualization.
+- Set up the project repository with initial documentation and code structure.

-### Week 2 + 3:
+### Week 3 (22/04 - 28/04): Proposal Submission
+- Finalize and submit project proposal.
+Ensure all team members are aligned with the project plan and roles.

+### Week 4 (29/04 - 05/05): Peer Review and Initial Development
+- Conduct peer reviews on other proposals.
+- Start basic development:
+  - Set up the R Shiny environment.
+  - Begin developing the user interface components.
-- Begin frontend implementation for basic algorithm visualizations, focusing on clear presentation and interactive features.
+- Begin frontend implementation for basic algorithm visualizations
 - Explore and experiment with visualization techniques learned in the Data Visualization course.

-### Week 4:
+### Week 5 (06/05 - 12/05): Response to Reviews and Continued Development
+- Respond to peer review feedback and submit any required updates.
 - Complete frontend implementation for basic algorithm visualizations, ensuring alignment with principles of effective visualization.
+- Receive instructor feedback and incorporate it into development.

+### Week 6 (13/05 - 19/05): Advanced Feature Integration and Testing
+- Implement advanced features (parameter modifications, algorithm selection).
+- Begin integration testing to ensure all parts work together smoothly.
 - Conduct comprehensive testing and bug fixing to ensure application stability.
 Optimize performance and accessibility for various devices and screen sizes.

-### Week 5:
+### Week 7 (20/05 - 26/05): Final Development and User Testing
 - Finalize documentation and prepare for project deployment.
 - Conduct user acceptance testing and gather feedback for final adjustments.
 - Prepare project presentation and demo to showcase application features and demonstrate the application of data visualization principles.

+### Week 8 (27/05 - 02/06): Finalization and Submission
+- Finalize the project report and presentation.
+- Ensure that all documentation is complete and up-to-date.
+- Prepare and rehearse the presentation.
+- Submit the final project deliverables.